How Laser Weapons Work

 • Lens: most lasers have some type of lens to focus the beam.

-The lasing process is all about storing and releasing energy.
+The lasing process is all about storing and releasing electromagnetic energy.
 An energy source injects energy into the lasing medium.
 The energy excites electrons, which move up to higher energy levels.
 When the electrons relax, they emit photons.
 The photons move back and forth between the mirrors, exciting other electrons as they go.
-This produces powerful, focused light.
+This produces a powerful, efficient laser -- something the military has been very interested in!

 Advertisement